jdevfullstack-tutorials/code-testing/README.md

 the tendency is to test
 your code by running the entire program and manually testing it.
-So, you are still testing it without being aware that you are doing the act of testing.
+So, you are still testing it without being aware of it.

 For example, for students doing programming in Robotics, since their focus is just to know